Thanks for Your Support

 Mar202011

+Once upon a time, there was an ambitious young football coach named Rich Brooks.
 Rich had never been a head coach before, even though he was very experienced and smart and had helped other teams win games as an assistant coach.

 One day, a downtrodden university in Eugene with a dismal recent football history, a bleak outlook, and a meager budget came to Rich.
 “Would you please coach our team?” the school said.
-“We say we’ll do anything to get a winning team, but nobody wants to coach us, because we treat our football program like crap, and then fire the coach for not beating the Aggies.”
+“We say we’ll do anything to get a winning team, but nobody wants to coach us, because we treat our football program like crap, and then fire the coach for not beating the Beavers.”

 Rich also knew he’d be the best coach they’d had in years, mainly because the bar had been set almost on the ground.
 But Oregon swore they were willing to throw a lot of resources at the problem.
 So, Rich got them to agree to let him hire who he wanted, and pay them as much as necessary to help him coach the team.